snm-najwan/Uni-Projects/README.md

 # Uni-Projects
-The Projects that I did at my time in University
+The Projects that I completed during my period at the University just for the record purpose.